kamelromdhani/Java-REST-API/README.md

 - Open eclipse and import it
 - Create the database and both collections "project" and "user"
-- Run the project as spring boot app to consume the API you can use postman
+- Run the project as spring boot app to consume the API you can use postman, endpoint : http://localhost:8082/